mars-sim/mars-sim/README.md

 European Space Agency (ESA) is a bloc that consists of 22 member nations united in shaping the development of Europe's space capability.

-International Space Research Alliance (ISRA) comprises China, Russia, Taiwan and United Arab Emirates.
+Meanwhile, International Space Research Alliance (ISRA) comprises China, Russia, Taiwan and United Arab Emirates.

-Notably, Mars Society is an international organization that comprises all 33 member nations.
+Notably, the Mars Society is an international organization that has chapters in all 33 member nations.

 Two corporations, namely, SpaceX and Blue Origin, have joined in to build settlements on Mars.